 610.525.0272 ext.
 125

-Lisa is a non-profit communications strategist with over ten years of experience in non-profit marketing, communications and event planning.
+Lisa is an arts administration strategist with over ten years of experience in non-profit marketing, communications, and exhibition and event planning.
 Lisa began her career as a graphic designer before transitioning to the non-profit sector.
 She has a bachelor’s degree in Journalism and Art History from the University of Delaware and a Master’s Degree in Arts Administration and Museum Leadership from Drexel University.
 While completing her MS degree, Lisa had the opportunity to work on strategic and interpretive planning projects with some of the most important cultural institutions in Philadelphia including The African American Museum, Reading Terminal Market, and The National Constitution Center.